vegather/MOONLogger/README.md

 </br>
 ##### `MOONLogger.getLogFile(...)`
 The final function is used to retrieve the log file.
 It takes a `completionHandler` that will contain both the `logFile` as an `NSData?`, and the `mimeType` of the data (currently this will be `text/txt`) as a `String`.
 If you have just made a lot of calls to `MOONLog(...)`, it might take a while before the `completionHandler` is called as it waits for all the logs to be written to the log file.
 Whenever it does get called, it will be called on the main thread.
 The `logFile` argument of the `completionHandler` is an optional and will be `nil` if there was some problem retrieving the file (like if the file has not yet been created).
 You should use optional binding (`if let ...`) to get the actual data.
-A typical use case might, look like this:
+A typical use case might look like this:
 ```
 MOONLogger.getLogFile() { logFile, mimeType in
 	if let logFile = logFile {